 - Document inspection is an important part of market surveillance and should be considered when establishing national inspection programmes. - Document inspection is a stand-alone activity: if the documentation of a product does not meet the requirements of its corresponding regulation, the product does not comply with the relevant implementing measure under the Directive. - It can also be used as a method to select products for further compliance verification through laboratory testing. - It is essential to define harmonised rules for inspections, including document inspections, for all the Member States.
-Otherwise, with different rules and procedures, the same manufacturer/importer could send the same documentation to different national MSAs in the same or different countries and find it was only accepted in some of them. - Before starting, the minimum content of the documentation and the rated and measured values to be provided according to the relevant implementing regulation(s) need to be established.
-NOTE: it is hoped that these will eventually be provided in the product specific DRPIs in ICSMS though this is not currently the case. - The technical documentation file should include a list of all equivalent models of all products covered by the same technical file (identity declaration) and of the products where the same basic model is used to derive compliance by calculation or interpolation.
+Otherwise, with different rules and procedures, the same manufacturer/importer could send the same documentation to different national MSAs in the same or different countries and find it was only accepted in some of them. - Before starting, the minimum content of the documentation and the rated and measured values to be provided according to the relevant implementing regulation(s) need to be established. - The technical documentation file should include a list of all equivalent models of all products covered by the same technical file (identity declaration) and of the products where the same basic model is used to derive compliance by calculation or interpolation.

 It is necessary to check that the manufacturer has not used measurement tolerances prescribed in the legislation to achieve a more favourable score or classification than the test reported in the documentation.
+See COMMISSION REGULATION (EU) 2016/2282.